Dadmatech/DadmaTools/README.md

 # **DadmaTools**
-Dadmatools is a repository for Natural Language Processing resources for the Persian Language.
+DadmaTools is a repository for Natural Language Processing resources for the Persian Language.
 The aim is to make it easier and more applicable to practitioners in the industry to use Persian NLP and hence this project is licensed to allow commercial use.
 The project features code examples on how to use the models in popular